Enter the Eagles

-Enter the Eagles (also known in the United States as And Now You're Dead) is a 1998 Hong Kong action thriller film directed by Corey Yuen, and starring Michael Wong, Anita Yuen, Jordan Chan, Shannon Lee, Benny Urquidez and Jordan Andrew Perry.
+Enter the Eagles (also known in the United States as And Now You're Dead) is a 1998 Hong Kong action thriller film directed by Corey Yuen, with a screenplay was written by Jeffrey Lau, and produced by Leonard Ho.
+The film stars Michael Wong, with a supporting cast of Anita Yuen, Jordan Chan, Shannon Lee, Benny Urquidez and Jordan Andrew Perry.

 Like Shannon Lee's late brother Brandon Lee's film Legacy of Rage (1986), this was Shannon Lee's first and only film produced in Hong Kong and co-stars Michael Wong, who played Michael Wan in Legacy of Rage.

 Plot

 Professional thief Martin is assigned to steal the largest diamond in the Czech Republic, the Czar's Prism for $3M.
 Needing extra help, Martin brings in his former partner Mandy, an excellent sharpshooter with lethal martial arts skills.
 Together with two young pickpockets, the group sets out in an adventure of espionage, double crossing, and explosive action.